bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-11-27-boxing-day.md

+---
+layout: post
+title: Boxing Day
+published: true
+date: 2021-11-27
+readtime: true
+categories: ['PREVIEWS']
+tags: [Comedy]
+metadata: 'UK 2021, 110 mins<br> Director: Aml Ameen'
+pdf: '2021-11-27-boxing-day.pdf'
+---

 _+ Q&A with writer-director Aml Ameen_

 The first ever Black British rom-com, _Boxing Day_ marks the ground-breaking directorial debut of acclaimed actor Aml Ameen.

-After making a splash in 2006’s _Kidulthood_, and as the headstrong PC Lewis Hardy on ITV’s _The Bill_, Ameen made the move to America in 2009 where he starred in David Kelly’s legal drama _Harry’s Law_, the George Lucas-produced WWII feature _Red Tails_, opposite Oprah Winfrey in Lee Daniels’ _The Butler_, and the hit YA adaptation _The_ _Maze Runner._
+After making a splash in 2006’s _Kidulthood_, and as the headstrong PC Lewis Hardy on ITV’s _The Bill_, Ameen made the move to America in 2009 where he starred in David Kelly’s legal drama _Harry’s Law_, the George Lucas-produced WWII feature _Red Tails_, opposite Oprah Winfrey in Lee Daniels’ _The Butler_, and the hit YA adaptation _The Maze Runner._

 In 2018, Ameen returned to the UK to star in Idris Elba’s directorial debut _Yardie_, which premiered at the Sundance film festival.
 More recently, he starred in the science fiction thriller _Parallel_ and played Simon in Michaela Coel’s award-winning TV series _I May Destroy You_.